syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/gantt/how-to/open-add-edit-dialog.md

 # Open add/edit dialog dynamically

 Gantt add and edit dialogs can be opened dynamically by using `openAddDialog` and `openEditDialog` methods.
-The following code example shows how to open add and dialog on separate button click actions.

 {% if page.publishingplatform == "aspnet-core" %}